-Floods are one of the most common hazards in the United States and account for approximately 30% of disasters worldwide.
-The frequency of flooding is increasing, due in part to increasing habitation in flood-prone areas and to deforestation and changing land-use patterns, which can increase the degree of flooding.
+Floods are one of the most common hazards in the US and account for approximately 30% of disasters worldwide.
+The frequency of flooding is increasing, due in part to removing trees, building communities, and increasing habitation in flood-prone areas.
 Flooding results in considerable destruction and disruption and has the potential for widespread disease.
 Floodwaters frequently contain human or animal waste from sewage or agricultural systems that can lead to epidemics of infectious disease.

 - Habitability – Key issues include restoration of drinking water and wastewater treatment facilities, safe road conditions, removal of solid waste and debris, and replacement or renovation of flood damaged homes.
 Water supplies and household surfaces can also become contaminated with petroleum products (fuel oil or kerosene), household chemicals, and molds.

 - Hazardous clean-up – Contamination of floodwaters poses a hazard to those participating in the cleanup.
 Rubber boots and gloves should be worn and open wounds and sores protected.
 Hands should be washed frequently, especially when handling food or food containers.

 - Contamination of drinking water – Drinking water must be disinfected through boiling and/or chlorination, or an alternative clean water supply (eg, bottled water) must be identified and made accessible.

 - Food contamination – Foods that may have been contaminated should be discarded.
 Eating utensils and inside surfaces (especially those used for food preparation), should be cleaned and disinfected.

 - Schools and outdoor play areas – Before children return, these areas should be cleaned and disinfected, along with all toys, clothing, etc. Materials that cannot be readily disinfected should be discarded.